hisacro/Hexchat-Google-Translator-Plugin/README.md

 # > no
 # then sends the translated message to the channel
 nein

+# user_mention exception when input starts with !!@
+!!@chair123, this should work
+# output to server
+@chair123, das sollte funktionieren
 ```

 For translating the message when user or channel not in watchlist, starthe message with "@@" this will use the default source and target language.